rapmd73/JackrabbitRelay/README.md

     cd /home/GitHub/JackrabbitRelay
     ./install

-At this point the files are inatalled, but more setup is required before Relay is ready to run.
+At this point the files are installed, but more setup is required before Relay is ready to run.
 Configuring the exchanges and crontab need to be completed next.